Juhi3921/Cozy-Bloom/README.md

 A tiny browser garden game you can play with just your spacebar.

-Built for the [Hack Club OneKey Challenge](https://hackclub.com) — one key, one game.

----

 ## What is it?

 You grow flowers.
 That's basically it.